playmint/ds/contracts/src/maps/tutorial-room-2/README.md

 Run the game and use the [tile-fabricator](http://localhost:3000/tile-fabricator) to create tiles following the shape shown in the example above.

+Once you've painted the tiles, click export, and save the output file as `Locations.yaml` in a new project folder on your computer.

 # 2. Items
 First, let's add a couple of items to the game.
 For this tutorial, we need to make:
 - Door key